 Other student loans forgiveness programs are industry or career-specific, like the Nurse Corps Loan Repayment Program.
 Registered nurses who received their education at an accredited university can have up to 85 percent of their student debt forgiven.

-Student Loan Grants
+Learn About Student Loan Grants

 There are some grants to pay off student loans ideal for borrowers involved in certain employment areas.
 For example, health professionals pursuing research-based careers in the biomedical and behavioral fields can receive up to $35,000 per year to work at least two years in a nonprofit research organization.